abey79/vsketch/docs/overview.rst

     $ vsk run --fullscreen my_project

-This can ben permanently enabled by setting the ``VSK_FULLSCREEN`` environment variable.
+This can be permanently enabled by setting the ``VSK_FULLSCREEN`` environment variable.

 If the ``--editor`` option is passed, it will be used to open the sketch script in the corresponding editor::